daph/xyzzy/README.md

 # Xyzzy

-An Interactive Fiction Interpreter (ZMachine) in Elixir.
+An Interactive Fiction Interpreter (Z-machine) in Elixir.

-I'm referencing http://inform-fiction.org/zmachine/standards/z1point1/ for the information on how the zmachine works.
+I'm referencing the [Z-Machine Standards Document v1.1](http://inform-fiction.org/zmachine/standards/z1point1/) for the information on how the Z-machine works.

-Progress is slow going and I even stopped working on it for 5 months straight.
-However the goal is to eventually hook this up to slack for some fun.
+The goal is to eventually hook this up to [Slack](https://slack.com/) for some fun.
 That means leaving out support for games that require fancy graphics, timing, or sounds.
-So this will probably be restricted to the earlier z-machine games only, like Zork.
+So this will probably be restricted to the earlier Z-machine games only, like [Zork](https://en.wikipedia.org/wiki/Zork).